 Projects with Untracked WIP

-Mike didn't call because he wanted a fractional controller.
-He called because his bank had just put a soft hold on his $500K line of credit, and he had payroll in nine days.
+The owner doesn't call because he wants a fractional controller.
+He calls because his bank has just put a soft hold on his $500K line of credit, and he has payroll in nine days.

-Summit Builders — a general contractor operating across the Front Range of Colorado — had closed $12.4M in contracts the previous year.
-They'd won good work: a $3.2M mixed-use renovation, a $2.8M medical office build-out, a handful of mid-range commercial projects.
-Mike had been in the trades for 22 years.
-He knew how to estimate, how to manage subs, how to keep owners happy.
-What he didn't know was why his bank account kept dipping below $60K despite the fact that his bookkeeper, Lisa, told him every month that they were profitable.
+Picture a general contractor operating in a mid-sized regional market who closed $12.4M in contracts the previous year.
+Good work: a $3.2M mixed-use renovation, a $2.8M medical office build-out, a handful of mid-range commercial projects.
+The owner has been in the trades for 22 years.
+He knows how to estimate, how to manage subs, how to keep owners happy.
+What he doesn't know is why his bank account keeps dipping below $60K despite the fact that his bookkeeper tells him every month they're profitable.

 🚩 Warning Sign